apache/drill/_docs/sql-reference/sql-commands/090-show-databases-and-show-schemas.md

 You may want to run the SHOW DATABASES or SHOW SCHEMAS command to see a list of the configured storage plugins and workspaces in Drill before you issue the USE command to switch to a particular schema for your queries.

-In Drill, a database or schema is a configured storage plugin instance or a configured storage plugin instance with a configured workspace.
-For example, dfs.donuts where dfs is the file system configured as a storage plugin instance, and donuts is a configured workspace.
+In Drill, a database or schema is a storage plugin configuration that can include a workspace.
+For example, in `dfs.donuts`, `dfs` is the configured file system and donuts the workspace.
+The workspace points to a directory within the file system.

 You can configure and use multiple storage plugins and workspaces in Drill.
 See [Storage Plugin Registration]({{ site.baseurl }}/docs/storage-plugin-registration) and [Workspaces]({{ site.baseurl }}/docs/workspaces).